 - Martin Luther and the Peasant Wars

-- The Western Tradition: The Renaissance to the Eighteenth Century (third semester of a four-semester interdisciplinary course; incl. critical reading, writing, and analysis)
+- The Western Tradition (four-semester interdisciplinary course; incl. critical reading, writing, and analysis)

 - How Languages Are Learned (Charlotte Teachers Institute)